Mall goth: Popularity (late 1990s–mid 2000s)

 In an article for The A.V.
 Club, writer Sean O'Neal credited The Crow as one of the main reasons for the subculture's popularity.
 At this time, mall goths often listened to nu metal bands like Korn, Slipknot, Kittie, and Mudvayne, and industrial metal bands like Rammstein, White Zombie and Marilyn Manson.
 During this period, animosity between mall goths and traditional goths was common.
 The conflict between the two cultures arose through many traditional goths perceiving mall goths to be simply interested in the fashion, and having little interest in gothic rock and the bands that spawned the subculture.
 Additionally, some goths considered mall goth to be a commercialisation of goth.
 In the early 2000s, mall goth gained further notoriety in the mainstream, and became increasingly associated with the emo subculture, emo pop music and groups such as My Chemical Romance.
 With the increased usage of the internet and social media, mall goths became frequent users of sites such as MySpace and Pure Volume.

 Revival (late 2010s–present)

-Although during its original popularity the subculture was mostly dominated by white people, the revival brought about an increased ethnic diversity, with people like Lil Uzi Vert and Aaron Philip becoming notable participants.
+Although during its original popularity the subculture was mostly dominated by white people, the revival brought about an increased ethnic diversity, with people like Lil Uzi Vert and Aariana Philip becoming notable participants.
 To the extent that, in an article published on 22 May 2018 by Fashion, writer Isabel Slone cited Lil Uzi Vert's appearance at the 2018 Grammy Awards as "perhaps the most visible moment of the mall goth revival", through their wearing of bondage trousers and multiple wallet chains.
 MetalHammer writer Alice Pattillo credited Instagram accounts such as @1990smallgoth as a key part of the continued popularity of the subculture.
 During 2020, the subculture's popularity increased through trending videos on TikTok.